sramorosi/MAKE3-Arm/OpenSCAD-code/README.md

 ![MAKE3 Animation Example](/Images/OpenSCAD_Animation.jpg)

-While **Animate** is running, enter numbers for FPS and Steps, and check the "Dump Pictures" box juat above the console window.
-One picture will be created for each frame and saved in the same folder as your OpenSCAD document.
+While **Animate** is running, enter numbers for FPS and Steps, and check the "Dump Pictures" box just above the console window.
+One picture will be created for each frame and saved in the same folder as your OpenSCAD file.

 Use the free tool at EZGIF.COM [here](https://ezgif.com/maker) to make a gif or video.
 Upload all of the dumped pictures and follow the steps for making a gif.